 - Provide a one-of-a-kind facility for teaching EMC principles and practices

 - Provide GVSU students with the opportunity to gain hands-on experience in the regulatory and testing requirements for EMC compliance

 - Support the local industrial community with design/redesign assistance and precompliance testing for products during the development cycle.
 (Such capabilities are beyond the scope of our local companies.)

 - Support continuing education in EMC for practicing professionals

 - Support practicing professionals via the IEEE EMC Chapter in West Michigan

 Dorothy A. Johnson Center for Philanthropy

+The Dorothy A. Johnson Center for Philanthropy is a university-based center serving nonprofits, grantmaking institutions, and others seeking to transform their communities for the public good.
 Established in 1992 with support from the W.K.
-Kellogg Foundation and named for Dorothy A. Johnson in honor of her distinguished career, the Dorothy A. Johnson Center for Philanthropy is a university-based center serving nonprofits, grantmaking institutions, and others seeking to transform their communities for the public good.
-The Johnson Center helps grantmaking institutions, nonprofits, and professionals across the country and internationally navigate the field.
-Through original research, tools, trainings, and more, the center provides trusted guidance for doing good.
-You can find out more about the center at johnsoncenter.org/.
+Kellogg Foundation, and named for Dorothy A. Johnson, a longtime leader in Michigan philanthropy, the Johnson Center for Philanthropy helps nonprofit professionals, donors, academics, volunteers, and others across the country and the world navigate this dynamic, complex field.
+Through original research, meaningful thought leadership, strategic collaboration, trainings, and more, the center provides trusted guidance for doing good.

 Hauenstein Center for Presidential Studies